-Chocolate : The chocolate here can be dark chocolate if you prefer a slightly bitter and less sweet frosting, milk chocolate for a sweeter frosting and white chocolate, well, if you like the taste of it.
-The taste depends on the quality of chocolate you use, Valrhona, Dove, Lindt and the kind the preferred high end brands.
-I personally like ganache made with dark choc and use a brand called Morde (not high end by any stretch of imagination!) which is quite good.
+Chocolate : The chocolate here can be bittersweet or dark chocolate if you prefer a slightly bitter and less sweet frosting, milk chocolate for a sweeter frosting and white chocolate, well, if you like the taste of it.
+The taste depends on the quality of chocolate you use.
+Valrhona, Dove, Lindt and the kind are the preferred high end brands.
+I personally like ganache made with dark chocolate and use a brand called Morde (not high end by any stretch of imagination!) which is quite good.
+If you by any chance store the chocolate in the freezer or fridge, get it out, let come to room temperature, chop quite fine before using.

 Cream : Whipping cream or heavy cream with a high butter fat content of 35-40% is supposed to be the best for a good, stable ganache.
 The only cream we get here is a low fat one with 25% butter fat, so its Amul Fresh cream for us.
 It works well, so am a happy user of the brand.
 I personally have not used the local fresh cream available at the supermarket, so can't really say how it will work.
-Sour creme or crème fraiche can also be used in place of cream.
-I have also used whipping cream (like Rich's) for making ganache a couple of times.
+Sour cream or crème fraîche can also be used in place of cream.
+I have also used whipping cream (like Rich's) for making ganache a couple of times in an emergency, but it makes sweet ganache.

-Flavorings can be liqueur, extracts, coffee etc. You could also use spices & herbs like lavender etc into the cream when its boiling, strain it and continue with the process.
+Flavorings can be liqueur, extracts, coffee, citrus zest etc. You could also use spices like cinnamon, herbs like lavender etc to infuse into the cream when you heat.
+Strain it, re-heat if needed and continue with the process.
+You could add almond meal to ganache for nutty taste and some texture.

 Getting Ready : Keep any refrigerated flavoring such as essence out of the fridge before you begin.
 This is to ensure it comes to room temperature when you add it to the ganache.
 This is very very important.
 In case you forget to do so, you are better off not adding cold flavoring lest you end up with a hard lump of chocolaty mass instead of good ganache.

 Procedure: On low heat, in a heavy bottomed saucepan bring the cream and butter to a boil.
-Let it boil for a full minute.
-The boiling apparently helps the ganache's keeping properties when stored at room temperature.
+You will see bubbles here and there.
 Take care not to burn the cream.
 Pour it on the chocolate, stir slowly.
 If u stir vigorously, this creates air bubbles, making the ganache grainy.
-If the chocolate pieces are big (we all have our times when we need ganache real real quick don't we?), mash them down with a wire whisk, taking care not to introduce air.
-Let sit for 3-4 minutes or until the chocolate melts.
+Let sit for 3-4 minutes or until the chocolate melts completely.
 Use a spatula to stir briefly to combine.
-U could also use an immersion blender but be sure the head of the blender under the surface.
 Add extracts if using.
 It will be quite fluid at this stage and will continue to thicken as it stands.
 Wrap the bowl with cling film and allow to cool.
 Use as needed.

 Problems you may have with ganache: In case you run into trouble with this delicious thing...